GameServerManagers/LinuxGSM-Docs/Developing-LGSM.md

 * core_getopt.sh - You will define available commands in this one, displayed when the user runs `./gameserver` without an argument.
 Either use an existing opt or make a new one if needed.
 * command_start.sh & command_stop.sh - Of course, your server needs to be able to start and stop properly.
 * command_debug.sh & command_console.sh - Those commands usually work out of the box, but might require some more work.
 If not using tmux, then console should be disabled for this server in core_getopt.sh.
+* info_config.sh - You might need to read variables out of configuration files such as Rcon information in the case of Squad.

 ## Fixes